selinunlu/Global-AI-Hub-Courses/README.md

 # Global-AI-Hub-Courses

-This repository was created for Global AI Hub Courses.
+This repository is for Global AI Hub Courses.